yonkahlon/Zenject/README.md

     Container.Bind<Foo>().FromInstance(_foo);
     ```

-    Which is also the same as this:
+    Or, equivalently:

     ```csharp
     Container.BindInstance(_foo);
     ```

-    So if we duplicate this game object to have multiple game objects with `Foo` on them (and its `ZenjectBinding`), they will all be bound to the Container this way.
+    So if we duplicate this game object to have multiple game objects with `Foo` on them (as well as the `ZenjectBinding`), they will all be bound to the Container this way.
 So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions (see <a href="#list-bindings">here</a> for info on list bindings).

     2. `AllInterfaces`

     This bind type is equivalent to the following:

     ```csharp
-    Container.BindAllInterfaces(_foo.GetType()).FromInstance(_foo);
+    Container.BindInterfacesTo(_foo.GetType()).FromInstance(_foo);
     ```

     Note however, in this case, that `GameRunner` must ask for type `IFoo` in its constructor.
-If we left `GameRunner` asking for type `Foo` then Zenject would throw exceptions, since the `BindAllInterfaces` method only binds the interfaces, not the concrete type.
+If we left `GameRunner` asking for type `Foo` then Zenject would throw exceptions, since the `BindInterfaces` method only binds the interfaces, not the concrete type.
 If you want the concrete type as well then you can use:

     3. `AllInterfacesAndSelf`

     This bind type is equivalent to the following:

     ```csharp
-    Container.BindAllInterfacesAndSelf(_foo.GetType()).FromInstance(_foo);
+    Container.BindInterfacesAndSelfTo(_foo.GetType()).FromInstance(_foo);
     ```

     This is the same as AllInterfaces except we can directly access Foo using type Foo instead of needing an interface.